kayleevo9x/playground/playground-k8s/README.md

 4. CI/CD solution
 `Github Actions` is used for CI solution

-- [api-ci-on-pr.yml](../.github/workflows/api-ci-on-pr.yml) is triggered on PR creation to run `lint` and `test` the code.
+- [api-ci-on-pr.yml](../.github/workflows/api-ci-on-pr.yml) is triggered on PR creation to run `lint`, code static analysis `sast` and `test` the code.
 If there's failure, the details should be available from the PR

 ![](../docs/images/lint-failure.png)

-Test Coverage Result
+Security Static Analysis and Test Coverage Result
 ![](../docs/images/test-result.png)

 - [api-ci-on-push.yml](../.github/workflows/api-ci-on-push.yml) is triggered on PR merged to build and push the Docker image to Github container registry of the repo.
 The action will then update the [url-shortener Chart yaml](./argocd-apps/url-shortener/Chart.yaml) version number.
 ArgoCD will automatically detects the update and sync the change